 If the general contractor in your area estimates that the average cost of building your home will be $100 per square foot, including both the hard and soft costs, then you know that the overall cost of the construction will be $150,000 ($100 per square foot multiplied by 1,500 square feet).

 Do the math.

-But they don’t stop at the residual land value.
-They go one step further by working in their profit.
+However, they do not stop at the worth of the land after development.
+They take things one step further by working to their own advantage.